 The faster reduction in the retained mortgage portfolio will further reduce risk exposure and simplify the operations of the enterprises.
-156 FHFA expects the amendments to help wind down the enterprises' investment portfolios more quickly and make sure that their earnings benefit taxpayers; support the flow of mortgage credit during a transition to a reformed housing finance market; and provide greater certainty regarding the financial strength of the enterprises.
-157 the market across all three of their lines of business-single-family, multifamily, and capital markets (issuing debt securities).158 Among other means, FHFA is working to achieve this by increasing guarantee fee pricing.159
+FHFA expects the amendments to help wind down the enterprises' investment portfolios more quickly and make sure that their earnings benefit taxpayers; support the flow of mortgage credit during a transition to a reformed housing finance market; and provide greater certainty regarding the financial strength of the enterprises.

+FHFA also plans to simplify and shrink the enterprises' operations to reduce their dominance in the market across all three of their lines of business single-family, multifamily, and capital markets (issuing debt securities).
+Among other means, FHFA is working to achieve this by increasing guarantee fee pricing.